Skip to content

 Pull Request Events

-Triggers on PR to any branch when same files change.
+Triggers: PR to any branch when relevant files change

 Manual Trigger